MorePrideEmojis/moreprideemojis.github.io/what-is-unicode.md

+---
+layout: default
+title: What is Unicode?
+---
 # What is Unicode?

 What is Unicode and why is the #MorePrideEmojis campaign focusing on them?
 The Unicode Consortium is a non-profit group that essentially "owns" emojis.
 They keep the official list of emojis and act as the gatekeepers for new emojis.
 A lot of people mistakenly think that Apple and Google are responsible for creating emojis, but they all rely on what Unicode says.